patrickpissurno/fastify-vhost/README.md

 server.register(require('fastify-vhost'), {
   upstream: 'http://localhost:3000',
-  subdomain: 'test'
+  host: 'test.example.com'
 })

 server.listen(80)
 ```

 This will proxy any request to the `test` subdomain to the server running at `http://localhost:3000`.
-For instance `http://test.example.com/users` will be proxied to `http://example.com:3000/users`.
+For instance `http://test.example.com/users` will be proxied to `http://localhost:3000/users`.

 If you want to have different vhosts for different subdomains you can register multiple instances of the plugin as shown in the following snippet: